 Transparency and honesty should be at the core of your modern, multi-faceted marketing strategy that attempts to make a personal connection with the consumer.

 Here’s an example of guidelines set by Kickstarter.com for their creators:

 “The language you choose to present your project plays a critical role in setting expectations for backers.
 Your project description should give backers a realistic and accurate picture of what you’ve done so far, what stage of development you’re in now, and what you’re hoping to create with their support.
 Leaning on cheap marketing language to make your project appealing at the outset won’t do you any favors in the long run if your project isn’t able to meet the unrealistic expectations you set for your backers.”

 3. Real online reviews to help seal the deal.

 Seven in 10 global shoppers surveyed by Nielsen’s study say they prefer online retailers that have product reviews.
 You want to make sure your reviews are from verified shoppers because it helps to get information from someone who has tried on the jacket, played with the product, or has explained their reasons why they decided the product wasn’t for them.

 More importantly, consumers (nearly 50 percent of those surveyed) are willing to switch to a different online retailer if the retailer delivers a fake/faulty product or has a higher price.
 You can safeguard against that by clearly stating your product’s origin or journey.

 4. Build memorable purchasing experiences.

-Online shoppers on average are ordering from four different e-tailers, while in China and South Korea it is up to six e-tailers.
+Online shoppers, on average, order from four different e-tailers, while in China and South Korea, it is up to six e-tailers.
 Marketers might want to give consumers more direct-to-consumer experiences, where the point of purchase involves giving them a memorable and interactive experience.
 Some retailers in Asia are looking at using augmented reality to give online purchases a simulated experience of walking through a store or using a product.

 5. Build best-case scenarios to reduce risk aversion.